 But just because demands to demonstrate marketing efficacy are higher, it does not necessarily make delivering quantifiable results more difficult.
-For those in the know about the top tools on the market to improve conversions and drive sales, proving your worth can be easy.
+For those in the know about the top tools on the market to improve conversions and drive sales, proving your worth can be simpler than ever.

-Here are 10 top tools (many free to try) you should be considering for your business to make this year’s performance one to remember for the financial rewards.
-The tools you will end up opting for will depend on the nature of your business and your specific goals:
+Here are 10 top tools (many free to try) you should be considering for your business to make this year’s sales performance one to remember.
+The tools you will end up opting for will depend upon the nature of your business and your specific goals:

-- Leadfeeder: this rather cool data collection tool tells you which companies visit your website, even if they never fill out a form or contact you.
-As long as you have Google Analytics set up, Leadfeeder can tell you which companies have visited your site in the last 30 days and even the contact information for employees at those companies.
+Leadfeeder: this impressive data collection tool tells you which companies visit your website, even if they never fill out a form or contact you.
+As long as you have Google Analytics set up, Leadfeeder can detects many of the companies that have visited your site in the last 30 days and even the contact information for employees at those companies.

 Cost: 14-day free trial is available, then $59/pm

-- VoilaNorbert: for those who go after targeted prospects, this is a nifty email-lookup piece of technology for tracking down your decision maker.
-When LinkedIn isn’t getting you to who you want, you canenter the name of the person you’d like to find the email address for, along with the company they work for, then VoilaNorbert will find the email address.
+VoilaNorbert: for those who go after targeted prospects, this is a nifty email-lookup piece of technology for tracking down the all-important decision maker.
+When LinkedIn isn’t getting you to who you want, you can enter the name of the person you’d like to find the email address for, along with the company they work for, then VoilaNorbert will find the email address.
 You can even find identities in bulk.

 Cost: Free to find up to 50 emails, then plans start at $49/pm or pay-as-you-go at $0.10/lead